-Тор SA Objective Topics (See SA Framework) Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
+Тор SA Objective Topics (See SA Framework) Score Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М 2 Education + Key reason: Site is located within 2 km of a secondary school or other further educational facility. + N/A М Key reason: Site is within 1 km of a GP surgery.
 Site is located within 500 m of a play area or sports facility.
-3 3 Health Health ++ Other info: Site achieves at least 1 major positive impacts under relevant health criteria (see other impacts) in an area of moderate health deprivation (IMD 20-40% most deprives for 'health and disability').
-Site is a housing site in close proximity to an existing community ++ ST М 4 Housing + Key reason: Site provides 59 new homes, including for a range of needs (e.g. affordable, social housing etc.). + ST L 5 Access ocess ++ Key reason: Site is located within 500 m of the countryside or open coast.
+3 3 Health Health th ++ Other info: (see other impacts) in an area of moderate health deprivation (IMD most deprives for 'health and disability').
+Site is a housing site in claproximity to an existing community Site provides 59 new homes, including for a range of needs (e.g. a.g.)
+Site achieves at least 1 major positive impacts under relevant health criteria (see other impacts) in an area of moderate health deprivation (IMD 20-40% most deprives for 'health and disability').
+Site is a housing site in close proximity to an existing community ++ ST М 4 Housing + Key reason: Site provides 59 new homes, including for a range of needs (e.g. affordable, social housing etc.). + ST L 5 Access Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is located within 500 m of a designated nature conservation site.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a local or key service centre.
 Site is within 500 m of a place of worship, town or village hall.
 Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- LT M Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
 Site is within 1km of a cultural or leisure facility, such as a theatre, sport / recreation centre, museum, etc. Key reason: Site is located 1-4 km away from key employment area.
 6 Economy + Other info: Site has no discernible effect on employment diversification.
 Site is unlikely to have a discernible effect on the variety of employment opportunity. + N/A M Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
-7 Urban Renaissance - Other info: The broad proposed design or appearance is unknown at this stage.
+7 Urban Renaissance Other info: would have a neutral effect on townscape charac place.
+Site located adjacent to sustainable transplocated within 1 km of jobs/services.
+The broad proposed design or appearance is unknown at this stage.
 Site would have a neutral effect on townscape character assuming mitigation in place.
 Site located adjacent to sustainable transport opportunities.
 Site located within 1 km of jobs/services.
-0 S- LT Н Incorporate green infrastructure into development design.
+0 S- LT Н Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
 The layout, including building size, orientation and road layout, should be designed with consideration to the townscape.